 Brunswick Little League is played at the Route 7 complex just south of Betts Road.
 The baseball complex currently has two regulation fields, and a concession stand.
 The League currently has 24 teams serving ages 4-12 including, tee ball, minor, and major divisions, as well as All Star teams for ages 7-8, 9-10 and 11-12.
 The Little League hosts a week long annual summer camp with certified instructors to help players improve hitting, throwing and pitching.
-In 2012, the League created an extended House League for players age 13-16 and a new Senior House League for players age 17-22.
+In 2012, the League created an extended House League for players age 13-16 and a new Senior House League for players age 13-16 and a new Senior House League for players age 17-22.